Madrets/TicTacToe/README.md

 </p>

 #
-While there are still clickable buttons on the board, the came is still in progress.
+While there are still clickable buttons on the board, the game is still in progress.

 <br>
 <p align="center">